Shear jamming and nonlinear rheology of chocolate suspensions: Experimental protocols

 \Cref{fig:LAOS_spp_PreRef} displays normalized yield strain, cage modulus, and static and dynamic yield stresses as functions of strain amplitude for different fat contents.
 Yield strain is near $2\gamma_0$ at low amplitude, consistent with elastic behavior.
 Increasing strain amplitude shifts the response toward viscous behavior, especially at high fat content (low solid volume fraction), with the $40\,\rm{wt}\%$ paste approaching approximately $1.2\gamma_0$ at $\gamma_0=100\%$.
 The cage modulus generally decreases with fat content but increases with strain amplitude, indicating strain-dependent stiffening.
 Static and dynamic yield stresses follow similar trends, although the dynamic yield stress slightly decreases with amplitude at the highest fat contents ($32$ and $40\,\rm{wt}\%$).

+In addition to the SPP metrics, we quantified the standard LAOS harmonic ratios $G'_3/G'_1$ and $G''_3/G''_1$ from odd-harmonic fits of $\sigma(t)$.
+As shown in \cref{fig:LAOS_harmonic_ratios_PreRef}, $G'_3/G'_1$, increases with $\gamma_0$ and flips sign switching from intra-cycle strain-stiffening to intra-cycle strain-softening at high amplitudes, while $G''_3/G''_1$ remains negative with $\gamma_0$ (intra-cycle viscous shear-thinning); both ratios have larger magnitude at lower fat (higher $\phi$) and are reduced at higher fat (lower $\phi$), consistent with stronger vs.\ weaker contact-mediated nonlinearity, respectively.
+For both quantities, the lowest-fat-content paste shows odd behavior at high amplitudes.

 For model dark chocolate and liquor pastes, experiments focused near the maximum flowable volume fractions at $\sigma=50\,\rm{Pa}$: $\phi=0.71$ (model dark) and $\phi=0.53$ (liquor).
-Strain amplitudes $\gamma_0 = \{1, 10, 100\}\%$ were applied at $1\,\mathrm{Hz}$.
+Strain amplitudes $\gamma_0 = \{1, 10, 100\}\%$ were applied at $1\,\rm{Hz}$.
 Lissajous curves are shown in \cref{fig:LAOS_Lissajous_Model}.
 At $\gamma_0=100\%$, the liquor paste exhibits higher stress than the dark paste, reversing the relationship seen at lower strain amplitudes.
+Model pastes show the same sharp stress increase observed for pre-refined pastes from amplitude 10\% to 100\%.

 Yield strain remains close to $2\gamma_0$ for both pastes across all amplitudes, with minor decreases.
 The cage modulus increases with strain amplitude, indicating non-monotonic strain-dependent stiffness.
 Both static and dynamic yield stresses increase monotonically with strain amplitude (see \cref{fig:LAOS_spp_Model}).
 It should be noted that, albeit at $\gamma_0 = 100\%$ the liquor paste Lissajous curves enclose the ones for the model dark paste (the opposite happens at lower amplitudes), the static yield stress (i.e., the peak stress) of both pastes is similar.